Webtrends Tracking Code

 FSMA regulates both the straightforward advertising of certain financial products and the communication of material which induces a recipient to buy or sell a product.
 The products it covers include shares, options, futures, CFDs, units in funds, pensions, investments, bank accounts and insurance products.
 It does not cover credit and loans which are dealt with by the Consumer Credit legislation as discussed below.

-If a firm is involved in communicating any material which is subject to the FSMA regime then the material must be either sent in reliance on an applicable exemption in the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 ("FPO") or it must be approved by a Financial Services Authority ("FSA") authorised firm as complying with the FSA's rules.
+If a firm is involved in communicating any material which is subject to the FSMA regime then the material must be either sent in reliance on an applicable exemption in the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 ("FPO") or it must be approved by a Financial Services Authority ("FSA") authorised person as complying with the FSA's rules.

 There are numerous exemptions in the FPO which, in very broad terms, permit communications to certain types of investor provided that care is taken to ensure that all of the recipients of the material fall within one of the exemptions and provided that prescribed warnings and statements are provided with the promotional material.
 In addition there are exemptions in the FPO which relate to specific types of transactions (such as the sale of a body corporate or an offer of an employee share scheme).
 Legal advice must be obtained about the application of these exemptions.